Dabeey/Drag-Drop-Using-Javascript/README.md

 - Change the look and feel by modifying `style.css`.

-Made with ❤️ using
+Made with ❤️ using JavaScript

-🚀 Built a simple Drag & Drop app using vanilla JavaScript!
-Move items between boxes with ease—no libraries needed.
-Check out the code and try it yourself! 🖱️✨ #JavaScript #WebDevelopment #DragAndDrop